Great Court, University of Queensland: History

 During the years of the Depression that followed the university suffered progressive reduction of government funding.
 Cuts were made to both staff salaries and numbers while student numbers trebled between 1923 and 1933.
 There was no prospect of building the new university until 1935 when the Premier, William Forgan Smith, announced that the Queensland Government would undertake construction at St Lucia.
 This was one of the three major development projects initiated in the mid 1930s by the Queensland Government to create employment, the others being the Somerset Dam on the Stanley River and the Story Bridge.
 The University Senate called for and received schemes from various enthusiasts, including Professor Roger Hawken, Dr Frederick Walter Robinson, Andrew Baxter Leven and Dr John Bradfield.
 Taking ideas from these suggestions the Senate committee produced its own preliminary design.
 The principal building, containing Arts, Law and administration, was E-shaped and enclosed one side of an arcaded quadrangle.
 Related outer buildings contained Engineering, Biology, Medicine, Physics, Chemistry, Geology, a museum and a teachers' training college.
-The Queensland Government, despite hopes for a competition, appointed the Sydney firm of Hennessy, Hennessy & Co as architects for the project, principal architect John (Jack) Hennessy (1887-1955) produced the coherent and logical plan that still lies at the heart of the University.
+The Queensland Government, despite hopes for a competition, appointed the Sydney firm of Hennessy, Hennessy & Co as architects for the project, principal architect John (Jack) Hennessy (1887–1955) produced the coherent and logical plan that still lies at the heart of the University.

 The foundation stone was laid in 1937 by Forgan Smith but it was another year before building commenced.
 Construction began in March 1938 with the main building, now known as the Forgan Smith Building, and was followed shortly afterward with the lower floors of the library and the Chemistry building.
 It was to proceed, due to financial constraints, in stages clockwise around the court.

 Work was disrupted by the Second World War.
-The main building served its first use, from 1942-1944, as the headquarters of General Sir Thomas Blamey (head of the Australian Military Forces).
+The main building served its first use, from 1942 to 1944, as the headquarters of General Sir Thomas Blamey (head of the Australian Military Forces).
 The army evacuated the building and work re-commenced by 1948.
 The Forgan Smith Building was officially opened in May 1949 by Premier Ned Hanlon.
 The Duhig Library (two-stories only and named for Archbishop Sir James Duhig) was also ready by this time, as was the Steele Building (named for the first professor of chemistry, Professor Bertram Steele).